calumgrant/logical/docs/worklist.md

 - Tidy up the code generally

 2. Implement `-f` and `-fno-` to enable and disable options.
-3. Optimization: `-frecursive-branch` to lift recursive branches.
-Look at `closure1.dl`.
 3. Improvements to `persist`, including a readme.
   - Check resource limit
   - readme